kevinansley/js-joins/README.md

 1) a "left" data set (Object array)
 2) a "right" data set (Object array),
 3) a join function, like: (left, right) => left.someKey === right.someKey
-4) a yielding function, which returns an
+4) a yielding function, which defines how you want to return your data

 ## Examples
 Setup: